elmarquez/ngSolr/README.md

 -----

 1. Install and configure a web server and Apache Solr search engine.
-2. Install EAC-Solr in your Apache Solr core.
+2. Install EAC-Solr schema in your Apache Solr core.
 Index your EAC data using the EAC-Solr configuration.
 Use the Solr administration interface to ensure that search data is now available.
+Copy the EAC transform file to your project folder.
 3. Download and unzip the EAC-Ajax package.
 The unzipped archive will contain a number of subdirectories.
 Copy the app subdirectory to your web server.
 4. Edit the assets/js/eac-ajax/app.js file.
 Replace the SOLR_BASE and SOLR_CORE